In this tutorial, we will be exploring how to set up a Raspberry Pi AirPlay Receiver.

 Setting up an Apple AirPlay Receiver

-Setting up your Raspberry Pi AirPlay receiver is an incredibly simple task, as long as you have a good internet connection and a set of speakers to connect your Raspberry Pi to it is a fairly straight forward process.
+Setting up your Raspberry Pi AirPlay receiver is an incredibly simple task, as long as you have a good internet connection and a set of speakers to connect your Raspberry Pi to it is a relatively straightforward process.

 2. Once that has completed we need to install several different packages, run the following commands on your Raspberry Pi to install all of the packages that we need.

-sudo apt-get install autoconf libtool libdaemon-dev libasound2-dev libpopt-dev libconfig-dev sudo apt-get install avahi-daemon libavahi-client-dev sudo apt-get install libssl-dev
+sudo apt install autoconf libtool libdaemon-dev libasound2-dev libpopt-dev libconfig-dev sudo apt install avahi-daemon libavahi-client-dev sudo apt install libssl-dev

 3. We will now clone the shairport-sync source to our Raspberry Pi.
 Shairport-Sync is the best fork of the original Shairport code and allows syncing across multiple rooms.